-In basic terms, the collaborative learning approach refers to students working together either peer-to-peer or in group activities.
-It usually focuses on four principles - the student is at the centre of instruction, there is an emphasis on interaction, group working and structured approaches to problem-solving.
+The approach sees students working together either peer-to-peer or in group activities and usually focuses on four main principles - the student is at the centre of instruction, there is an emphasis on interaction, group working and structured approaches to problem-solving.
 While studying the academic subject, students also harness vital skills such as critical thinking, collaboration, and self-directed learning.

-There are many universities and higher education institutions that have adopted these active learning experiences alongside similar methods such as project-based learning, challenge-based learning and inquiry-based learning.
+Many universities and higher education institutions have adopted these active learning experiences alongside similar methods such as project-based learning, challenge-based learning and inquiry-based learning.
 The benefits for students is that they learn from each other, as well as their teacher and are better prepared for the world of work from regularly iterating, creating and collaborating.

-Technology is a key enabler in the different learning approaches and educators are starting to recognise the value of these tools.
+Technology is a key enabler in the different learning approaches and many educators now recognise the value of collaboration tools.
 In the recent NMC Horizon Report: 2017 Higher Education edition, the research into collaborative learning highlighted that “although this trend is rooted in pedagogy, technology plays an important role in the implementation; cloud-based services, apps, and other digital tools promote persistent connectivity, enabling students and educators to access and contribute to shared workspaces, anytime.”

 The Span system is ideal for all creative collaboration activities that benefit from visualising and sharing information on a large surface, as it works by transforming walls into ultra-wide interactive areas with an expansive digital canvas.
-Students create their ideas on their personal devices, whether it’s a computer, tablet or smartphone, and can share them in the cloud and make contributions in real time.
+Students create their ideas on their personal devices, computers, tablets or smartphone, and can share them in the cloud and make contributions in real time.

-The technology previously used to support collaborative working hasn’t always delivered a great experience.
+Historically, the technology used to support collaborative working had several issues with usability.
 Participants would have to juggle multiple software applications, struggle with set up and install and then learn to work it.
 Students were unable to make instant contributions in real time so any interactions would feel stilted and unnatural.
 Span was created to combat many of these all too common problems.

 The system draws upon familiar, simple and flexible tools that are already used in paper-based collaborative learning, such as sticky notes, sketches, images and flip charts.
 In collaborative learning, educators frequently rely on large workspaces with lots of pieces of written information.
 Span’s digital canvas retains the flexibility that paper-based systems offer, while overcoming many of the deficiencies.
 When bits of sticky paper and writing on boards is used for collaborative learning, storage and retention of work is a challenge, as is including any remote participants in the process.